theleastinterestingcoder/developer-setup/README.md

 # Developer-setup
-To keep tabs on the list of commands that I need to run to get my laptop setup
+To keep tabs on the list of commands that I need to run to get my laptop setup.

 Also helpful for other people to see the tools that I'm using!
 # Getting started